-Evaluation Funds Expended (Resources) The Tell Them from Me Student Survey that was administered during September 2019 showed that 53% of Aboriginal Students in Years 4-6 agreed or strongly agreed that they felt good about their culture when they were at school.
-This was an increase from previous years.
+Evaluation Funds Expended (Resources) The Tell Them from Me Student Survey that was administered during September 2020 showed that 100% of Aboriginal Students in Years 4-6 agreed or strongly agreed that they felt good about their culture when they were at school.
+This was a large increase from previous years.
 Aboriginal SLSO, Ngara AECG, School bus, Teacher release days.
 TTFM surveys, Cultural Program.
-The Tell Them From Me Parent Survey that was administered during September increased to 8.2 in the aspect of Two-Way Communication.
-This was and increase of 0.6 from our baseline data and well above the NSW Govt Norm of 6.6.
-Funding Sources: • Aboriginal background loading (\$18901.00)
+The Tell Them From Me Parent Survey that was administered during September measured 7.5 in the aspect of Two-Way Communication.
+This was a decrease of 0.1 from our baseline data but well above the NSW Govt Norm of 6.6.
+Funding Sources: • Aboriginal background loading (\$10000.00)